mpkondrashin/certalert/README.md

   port: 514 # this is the default value
   severity: 4 # Warning
   facility: 0 # LOCAL0
+log:
+  filename: # log file name.
+  anonymize: false # default - false.
+Removes from log any data that can be considered as confidential.
 ```

 To set these parameters through commandline, for example to ignore TLS errors: